-Welcome to the web site of To Be Useful, my biography of the first Indian woman who became a doctor.
+Welcome to the web site of A Radical Spirit, the biography of the first woman from India who became a doctor.

 In 1883, an unschooled Indian teenager named Anandi Joshee sailed from Calcutta to New York.
-Her goal was to become a doctor so she might provide medical care to her “country-sisters.”
+This was a time when there were no schools for girls in India.
+Also, doctors (who were all male) could not treat female patients.
+Having witnessed the suffering of women, Joshee decided to become a doctor so she might provide medical care to her “country-sisters.”
 Through her achievement, she hoped to help create a culture that saw women as deserving, and capable of, equality with men.

 Based on original letters, diary entries, archives and newspaper accounts, the book draws a textured portrait of British India and post Civil War America and the rich relationships that thoughtful Indian, British and American individuals managed to forge by bridging cultural, political and class boundaries.